RickardHultgren/gnomyframework/Gnomy_Framework.md

 Imagine the gnome's current situation as a plant in a pond.
-To move to another \"situation\" (represented by a different plant), the gnome needs a leaf boat---an old, dried leaf from their personal leaf heap.
+To move to another \"situation\" (represented by a different plant), the gnome needs a leaf boatan old, dried leaf from their personal leaf heap.
 The gnome steers a floating spark in the air by twisting and gesturing with their left hand.
 This spark, when moved circularly, heats the surrounding air, creating a gentle wind.
 With this wind, the gnome